-Making roasted strawberry jam with balsamic vinegar in the oven caramelizes the strawberries' natural sugars and concentrates their flavor.
+Making Balsamic Strawberry Jam with Roasted Strawberries in the oven caramelizes the strawberries' natural sugars and concentrates their flavor.

 This is a great recipe to use up quickly ripening strawberries before they spoil enabling you to take advantage of abundant discounted strawberries during strawberry season.

-Have too many blueberries?
-Try this small-batch blueberry jam.
+Do you gave too many blueberries?
+Try this Small-Batch Blueberry Jam.

 Jump to: